ktht/CustomMCNanoGenProduction/README.md

 #./test/submit_crab.sh -s wjets_ht2500toInf  -n  100000 -v v0
 ```

-The number of requested events are estimated from FR2 pre-legacy samples, so the estimates can be off.
-For instance, the `w4jets` sample has efficiency of about  0.08 in FR2, while preliminary efficiency
-derived from the new gridpacks is around 0.055.
-Of course, this may be compensated by changes in
-the cross section.
-However, it's not possible to compute the process cross section until the samples
-have been produced with sufficient statistics.
+One job can generate up to 5000 events.
+This parameter is chosen such that the job can finish in
+roughly a day.
+Interactive testing revealed that it takes about 6 s/event to run the sample
+production (so about 8h for 5000 events) but it can double on a more modest hardware.

+## Cross sections and statistics

 In the following table:

 - matching efficiency is computed by dividing cross section after the matching with cross section before the matching
 - expected number of events is estimated by dividing the exclusive cross section to the inclusive cross section, times the expected number of events from the inclusive sample, times 10
 - required number of events is what we need to generate, and derived by dividing the expected number of events with the matching efficiency
-- number of jobs equals to the required number of events divided by the number of events processed by a single job.

 The expected number of events is an order of magnitude greater than what would be expected from
 the same phase space region in the inclusive sample.
-Considering that we need to account for up
+Considering that we needed to estimate
-to 50% more event statistics in some of the samples, and that we also need considerable amount of
-statistics to estimate the sample cross section accurately, the required number of events shown
+the sample cross section accurately, a minimum of 100k events were requested for each sample.
-below really set the lower bound on how many events we really need to generate.

-One job can generate up to 5000 events.
-This parameter is chosen such that the job can finish in
-roughly a day.
-Interactive testing revealed that it takes about 6 s/event to run the sample
-production (so about 8h for 5000 events) but it can double on a more modest hardware.

 <table>
 <thead>